Make your website more accessible for a diverse range of visitors such as those using screen readers, magnifiers, etc.

 Make sure to read our comprehensive guide to creating Accessibility-friendly websites and templates.

-Find the Accessibility menu within the Editor by clicking the three dots in the top-right corner of the interface and selecting Settings.
+Find the Accessibility menu within the Editor by clicking the settings icon in the top-right corner of the interface and selecting Settings.

 Enabling ARIA labels